bustoutsolutions/siesta/README.md

 Want your app to talk to an API?
 Welcome to your state nightmare!

-You need to display response data whenever it arrives, unless the requesting ViewController is no longer visible, unless some other currently visible ViewController happens to want the same data.
+You need to display response data whenever it arrives.
+Unless the requesting screen is no longer visible.
+Unless some other currently visible bit of UI happens to need the same data.
+Or is about to need it.

 You should show a loading indicator (but watch out for race conditions that leave it stuck spinning forever), display user-friendly errors (but not redundantly — no modal alert dogpiles!), give users a retry mechanism … and hide all of that when a subsequent request succeeds.

-Be sure to avoid redundant requests.
-Oh, and remember not to retain your ViewController by accident in your callback closures.
+Be sure to avoid redundant requests — and redundant response deserialization.
+Deserialization should be on a background thread, of course.
+Oh, and remember not to retain your ViewController / model / helper thingy by accident in your callback closures.
 Unless you're supposed to.

+Naturally you'll want to rewrite all of this from scratch in a slightly different ad hoc way for every project you create.

 What could possibly go wrong?